 > mariadb> show databases;

-To create a new database user and grant all permissions of this database (“exampledb”) to that user, you can use the following command:
+To create a new database user and grant all permissions of this database (“exampledb”) to that user, you can use the command:

 > mariadb> GRANT ALL PRIVILEGES ON exampledb.* TO "exampledbuser"@"localhost" IDENTIFIED BY "your_password";